Composite data handling

 Error during retrieving content skip as ignoreDownloadError activated.

-Read and write field of the custom composite type
+Read and write field value:

 // The custom2Obj gets content of the composite field